comevback/PromiseHandWrite/README.md

 }
 ```

-**So what is executed at this time is**
+===>**So what is executed at this time is**

 ```js
 value => handleCallback(onFulFilled, value)
 err => handleCallback(onRejected, err)
 ```

-**At this time, return to the handleCallback method, execute resolve or reject asynchronously, if the callback representing onFulFilled or onRejected returns a Promise instance, wait for this instance to resolve or reject.**
+===>**At this time, return to the handleCallback method, execute resolve or reject asynchronously, if the callback representing onFulFilled or onRejected returns a Promise instance, wait for this instance to resolve or reject.**

 ```js
 value => handleCallback(onFulfilled, value)
 err => handleCallback(onRejected, err)
 ```

-**At this point, we return to the handleCallback method, execute resolve or reject asynchronously.
+===>**At this point, we return to the handleCallback method, execute resolve or reject asynchronously.
 If the callback representing onFulfilled or onRejected returns a Promise instance, we wait for this instance to resolve or reject.**

 ```js
 const handleCallback = (callback, value) => {